David Lang’s “Simple Song for Soprano and Strings”

 Praised by Opera News for her “gleaming tone,” soprano Cree Carrico is an emerging singing actress quickly gaining recognition as an interpreter of 20th and 21st century works.
-This season, Carrico will perform the role of the Nameless Soprano in Angels in America with New York City Opera, a double bill as Williamson Girl/Soprano in Difficulty of Crossing a Field/Little Match Girl Passion with Portland Opera, Diana in Orpheus in the Underworld with New Orleans Opera, Esther in Morning Star with On Site Opera, and Rosemary Kennedy in JFK with Opera de Montréal.
-Additionally, she will sing the Soprano solo in Lang’s Simple Song with Chamber Music Northwest.
+This season, Carrico will perform the role of the Nameless Soprano in Angels in America with New York City Opera, a double bill as Williamson Girl/Soprano in Difficulty of Crossing a Field/Little Match Girl Passion with Portland Opera, Diana in Orpheus in the Underworld with New Orleans Opera, Esther in Morning Star with On Site Opera, Rosemary Kennedy in JFK with Opera de Montréal, Beck in Today it Rains Workshop with American Opera Projects and Opera Parallele and Stella in A Streetcar Named Desire with Opera Company of Middlebury.
+Additionally, she will sing the Soprano solo in Lang’s Simple Song with Chamber Music Northwest, performs as a soloist at Midtown Detroit’s Annual Noel Night and will sing with the New Chamber Ballet as a soloist in Stray Bird.

 Recent engagements include the role of Amour in Orphée et Eurydice and Sagredo/Eos in Galileo Galilei with Des Moines Metro Opera, the role of Gilda in Rigoletto with Syracuse Opera, Beatrice in Three Decembers with Opera Memphis, and a performance as a soloist at the “LA in Brooklyn” event with Beth Morrison Projects.